Living on a farm in Brazil, I've gained local in-depth knowledge of food, plants, and traditions, which I share through

 This recipe can be adapted to your favorite fruit.
 If you are using peaches, nectarines or something with a similar moisture content use the recipe as stated.
-If you use fruit such as apples, slightly increase the liquid.
+If you use fruit such as apples, slightly increase the amount of liquid.

 - 10 oz (280g) (1 3/4 cups) plain flour (all-purpose flour) / whole wheat flour, I use a half white/half brown combination

 - 3 teaspoons (15ml) baking powder

 - 1/2 teaspoon (2.5 ml) salt